Home » Frugal Living » 15 Smart Meal Planning Tips to Save Time and Money In the Kitchen

 Image Credit: Pixelshot.

+A weekly meal plan saves both time and money because you shop once and cook with a plan in mind.
 Also, I tell my family to write meals on the bottom that they would like to see soon.

 To learn more: Become a Pro at How to Meal Plan for a Month